steveiliop56/tinyauth-docs/docs/guides/google-oauth.md

-# Setting up Tinyauth with Google OAuth
+# Setting up tinyauth with Google OAuth

 Tinyauth has builtin support for Google OAuth and it is extremely easy to set up.
 It's a bit harder than Github but with this guide you should be up and running in less than 10 minutes.
 Let's get started!